awsdocs/amazon-appstream2-developer-guide/doc_source/administer-images.md

 ## Copy an Image That You Own to Another AWS Region<a name="copy-image-different-region"></a>

 You can copy images that you own to another AWS Region\.
 Using the same image across different AWS Regions can help simplify global deployments of your applications on AppStream 2\.0\.
 By deploying your applications in the AWS Regions that are geographically closest to your users, you can help provide your users with a more responsive experience\.

-**Note**
-You can have a maximum of two concurrent image copies per AWS account per destination Region\.
-This is a hard quota \(limit\), which means that you can't request an increase for this limit\.

 **To copy an image that you own to another AWS Region**